HwWobbe/TW5.github.io/README.md

 # TW5.github.io

+* 2020.07.13: upload a Standard Empty.TiddlyWiki5 file prior to testing with files that contain the Business MicroContent.
 * 2020.05.17: via Azure may  be viable
 * * tests being planned for 2020-05
 * an interesting project from https://github.com/maxboeck